loverajoel/theproductindex/docs/mental-models-for-product-managers.md

 ---
 layout: page
-title: Metal Models for Product Managers
+title: Mental Models for Product Managers
 excerpt: How to make intelligent decisions?
 Learn which mental models are most helpful for product managers.

 type: home-section